-The generator is located in a compartment in front of the motorhome.
-It is mounted on power activated slides for easy access.
+This unit may be equipped with a generator with automatic changeover features and mounted on power activated slides for easy access.
 Simply pull the release knob and press the activator button until movement begins.
+The generator may be located in a compartment in front of the motorhome.
 Prior to starting or stopping the generator, make sure all of the 120 volt appliances are turned off.
 After the generator has started, wait until the transfer switch has connected before turning on any of the appliances.
 The generator can be started from either the remote start switch located on the dash or directly at the generator itself.
 The hour meter installed on the generator calculates the number of running hours of the generator motor.
 This is used for maintenance schedules.

-Failure to turn off the 120 volt appliances when starting or stopping the generator may damage the transfer switch and/or electrical appliances.
+Fallure to turn off the 120 volt appliances when starting or stopping the generator may damage the transfer switch and/or electrical appliances.